-The plan will reduce benefits by 20% if a covered person receives services from the non-preferred hospital in the municipality of Anchorage or from an out-of-network hospital provider outside the municipality of Anchorage and in the other 49 states.
+The medical plan will reduce benefits by 20% if a covered person receives services from the non-preferred hospital in the municipality of Anchorage or from an out-of-network hospital provider in the other 49 states.
 In addition, the out-of-pocket limit that otherwise applies under the medical option you are covered by will be doubled.
 All services provided by a hospital, including testing or outpatient surgery, are subject to this provision except for: